hannenz/todo/README.md

 # todo

-This is a [todo.txt](http://todotxt.com) app for elementary OS (it is using elementary's granite library so it wont run on ubunto or other distros)
+This is a [todo.txt](http://todotxt.com) app for [elementary OS](http://elementaryos.org) It is using elementary's granite library so it won't run on ubuntu or other distros

-# Build
+## Build

 ```
 $ cd todo